pbaekgaard/AAU-Notes/Software Bachelor/Software Bachelor/4. Semester/Courses/Languages and Compilers/Tombstone Diagrams.md

 # Use
 Tombstone diagrams are a way of illustrating the process or lifecycle of a program going from a certain language to another that is executable by the target machine.
 For example, if you have a program *X*, written in Language *Y*, on a machine that uses language *Z*.
 You would not be able to run the said program on the machine as the language used by the actual machine, is not the same as what was written for the program.
 This is where [[Compilers]] come in.
 A compiler is needed to translate the program from Language *Y* into language *Z*.

+# What is a Compiler
+A compiler is essentially just a program.
+The Purpose of a compiler is to translate specific language into another and give that as the output.
+A Compiler therefore takes an input language and an output language.
+Fx. a C-compiler for an *x86* machine, would take an input of a *.c* file. and the output would be *x86 machine code*.

 # Cross-compilation
 Cross-compilation is used when a program is written in language *X* for a target language *Y* on a machine using language *Z*.
 By cross-compilation, a compiler is used to compile the language into the language of the target machine rather the language of the same machine.
 A compiler used for cross compilation therefore uses language *Z* going from language *X* to *Y*.
 This is illustrated in the picture below: